 Based on the 2nd round of input, the proposals are updated as follows:

-Initial Proposal 4 for issue 2: For RRC_CONNECTED UEs, define common frequency resource for group-common PDSCH.
+Initial Proposal 4 for issue 2: For RRC_CONNECTED UEs, define/configure common frequency resource and common numerology for group-common PDSCH.

 FFS: whether to reuse the BWP framework or not

-FFS: one or more than one common frequency resource can be configured per UE
+FFS: whether more than one common frequency resource can be configured per UE

-Initial Proposal 5 for issue 3: Support FDM between unicast PDSCH and multicast PDSCH in a slot based on UE capability.
+Initial Proposal 5 for issue 3: For RRC_CONNECTED UEs, at least support FDM between unicast PDSCH and group-common PDSCH in a slot based on UE capability.

 FFS: TDM or SDM in a slot.

-Initial Proposal 6-1 for issue 5: For RRC_CONNECTED UEs, support repetition for group-common PDSCH which is scheduled by group-common PDCCH, where the group-common PDCCH and the corresponding group-common PDSCH are associated with the same common RNTI.
+Initial Proposal 6-1 for issue 5: For RRC_CONNECTED UEs, at least support slot-level repetition for group-common PDSCH.

-FFS the configuration of group-common PDSCH repetition
+FFS the configuration/indication of group-common PDSCH repetition

-Initial Proposal 6-2 for issue 5: For RRC_CONNECTED UEs, support CSI feedback for multicast transmission with group-common PDCCH and group-common PDSCH, which are associated with the same common RNTI.
+Initial Proposal 6-2 for issue 5: For RRC_CONNECTED UEs, support CSI feedback for multicast transmission.

-FFS the configuration of TRS/CSI-RS for multicast transmission
+FFS whether existing CSI feedback for unicast is sufficient or not

 FFS the configuration of SRS for multicast transmission

 Companies can provide comments directly in the email thread or in the table below for the updated proposals.